 A ferocious and beloved defensive end whose quarterback-hunting prowess made him a cornerstone of the Saskatchewan Roughriders for over a decade.

-Bobby Jurasin didn't just play for the Saskatchewan Roughriders; he embodied the gritty, relentless spirit of the Canadian prairie football fan.
-Arriving in 1986 from the University of Nebraska, the American defensive end quickly became a nightmare for CFL quarterbacks.
-His game was pure, explosive energy off the edge, a combination of speed and power that racked up sacks and forced fumbles.
-Jurasin's peak years turned him into a folk hero in Regina, a status cemented by his integral role in the Roughriders' 1989 Grey Cup victory, which ended a 23-year championship drought.
+Bobby Jurasin arrived at the Saskatchewan Roughriders in 1986 from the University of Nebraska and became a nightmare for CFL quarterbacks.
+The American defensive end played with pure, explosive energy off the edge, combining speed and power to rack up sacks and forced fumbles.
+He became a folk hero in Regina, integral to the Roughriders' 1989 Grey Cup victory that ended a 23-year championship drought.
 A four-time CFL All-Star, his consistency and passion made him the face of the Rider defense throughout the 1990s.
-His number 75 was eventually retired, a rare honor that speaks to the profound connection he forged with a province and its team.
+The team retired his number 75.

 1946–1964